Tim Patrick Player Prop Bets for NFL Week 12 | Denver vs. Los Angeles 11/28/2021

 Season Stats

-- With eight targets in the red zone this season, Patrick has been on the receiving end of 16.7% of his team's 48 red zone pass attempts.
+- Patrick (eight red zone targets) has been the recipient of 16.7% of his team's 48 red zone pass attempts.

-- The Broncos have thrown the ball in 58.1% of their plays from scrimmage this year while running the ball 41.9% of the time.
-This offensive attack ranks 24th in the NFL in points scored.
+- The Broncos have run 58.1% passing plays and 41.9% rushing plays this season.
+They rank 24th in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Patrick's matchup with the Chargers.